-- Do you need a valid driver’s license?
+- Do you need a valid driving licence?

 9. Use Hand Signals

 It is important to be aware of your surroundings.
-The part of surrounding awareness also incorporates the hand signaling to passers-by.
-Turning left, turning right or stopping are few of the electronic turn signals done through the arm movements.
+The part of surrounding awareness also incorporates the hand signalling to passers-by.
+Turning left, turning right or stopping are a few of the electronic turn signals done through the arm movements.

 Make sure you quickly glance behind you to see before making a turn if there are any pedestrians.
 And also be extra careful as not all electric scooters can be operated with one hand.